jasonacox/TinyLLM/vllm/README.md

 ## Running vLLM on Pascal

-You will need to build from source.
-This was verified with current Git Commit: 220a476 running on a Ubuntu 22.04 systems with Pascal GPUs (e.g. GTX 1060, Tesla P100).
-You can run the `compile.sh` script to help.
+For GPUs with a compute capability of 6 (Pascal), you will need to build from source.
+The steps below were verified with current Git Commit: 220a476 running on a Ubuntu 22.04 systems with Pascal GPUs (e.g. GTX 1060, Tesla P100).
+Y

+The `compile.sh` script will download the vLLM source and build a vLLM container to run on Pascal GPUs.

 ```bash
 # Clone this Repo